nicky-nym/nicky-nym.github.io/pages/cities.md

 > Proximity matters for lower-income, lower-skill workers in particular because
 > they tend to be more constrained by the cost of housing and commuting.
 > They are more likely to face spatial barriers to employment, thus their job
-> search areas tend to be smaller and commute distances shorter.10 In contrast,
+> search areas tend to be smaller and commute distances shorter.
+In contrast,
 > higher-income, higher-skill workers, who can afford to commute by car and
 > exercise more choice in where they work and live, have more prospects than
 > just the jobs near their neighborhoods and commute longer distances on average.[^kneebone]